spicetify/docs/docs/advanced-usage/uninstallation.md

 ---
 title: Uninstallation
-description: ⚡ An advanced view on how to uninstall Spicetify.
+description: 🗑 How to remove Spicetify.
 ---

 ## Windows